AndersDeath/diary2/000-current.md

 # 12 July - Wednesday - Yerevan - 286 day of immigration

 Today I was working for whole day as usual.
 Fortunately today I had two nice interviews and one feedback from company that rejected me.
 I also was coding for the hal of the day which helped me to come back to normal condition.
 This is nice I think.
 Tomorrow I am going to another dentist for consultation.
 I need to proceed teeth treatment.
-I need to remove another three ones and then add vinires.
+I need to remove another three ones and then add veneers.